Dan-Duran/mitre-attack-mapper/README.md

    ```sh
    python mitre.py
    ```
+   - This command starts the script.

 2. **Enter the alert signature when prompted**:
    ```
    Enter the alert signature:
    ```
+   - The user is prompted to input an alert signature.

 3. **View the detailed information about the matched MITRE ATT&CK techniques**.
+   - The script will output the matched techniques to the console and also save them to a file in the `output` directory.

 ## File Structure